shakes76/PatternFlow/recognition/s4561211/README.md

     Nodes	22,470 with features 128 dimesons
     Edges	342,004
     ----------------------------------------

+#### Data pre-processing
+Obtain the adjacency matrix from the information of Edges and normalize it

 #### Data splits
 For a semi supervised model, data is split into train, validation and test in the ratio of 20, 20 and 60 respectively.